-Online platforms, such as search engines, marketplaces, and social media, are a key part of the digital economy.
-Already, over one million EU businesses sell goods or digital services via online platforms.
-As European citizens, we use them on a daily basis to search for information, buy products, and stay in touch with friends and family.
+These websites are a key part of the online world.
+Over 1 million EU businesses sell goods or digital services via online platforms.
+And, as European citizens, we use them on a daily basis.

 breaking down online barriers, allowing full access to goods and services across the EU;